citusdata/test-automation/README.md

 cd azure

 # open and modify the instance types/discs as you wish
-# for valgrind tests, set `numberOfWorkers` to `0` as we only need a single machine cluster
+# For valgrind tests, you *need to set* `numberOfWorkers` to `0` as we only need a single machine cluster.
+# This is because we will already be using our regression test structure and it creates a local cluster itself.
+# Also, as we install `valgrind` only on coordinator, if we have worker nodes, then we cannot build
+# PostgreSQL as we require `valgrind` on workers too  and get error even if we do not need them :).
 less azuredeploy.parameters.json

 # Quickly start a cluster of with defaults.
 This will create a resource group and use it for the cluster.